 An annuity or other payment that is not includible in the decedent's or the survivor's gross estate as an annuity may still be includible under some other applicable provision of the law.
-For example, see Powers of Appointment on page 15.

-If the decedent retired before January 1, 1985, see Annuities Under Approved Plans below for rules that allow the exclusion of part or all of certain annuities.
+For example, see Powers of Appointment on page 16 and the Instructions for Schedule G-Transfers During Decedent's Life on page 15.
+See also Regulations section 20.2039-1(e).
+If the decedent retired before January 1, 1985, see Annuities Under Approved Plans on page 18 for rules that allow the exclusion of part or all of certain annuities.